cbillowes/tungstensaurus/docs/quest/choose-language.md

 ### C++

-C++ is a powerful, general-purpose programming language known for its efficiency and low-level memory manipulation capabilities.
+C++, the heavyweight champion in the coding arena, flexes its muscles as a powerful, general-purpose language renowned for efficiency and the uncanny ability to tango with low-level memory.

-It supports both procedural and object-oriented programming paradigms and is widely used in systems programming, game development, and performance-critical applications.
+In its coding symphony, C++ effortlessly switches between procedural and object-oriented dance styles, making it the star of the show in systems programming, leading the charge in the pixelated battlegrounds of game development, and taking center stage in the spotlight of performance-critical applications.

-C++ provides a balance between high-level abstractions and fine-grained control over hardware resources.
+With a finesse that rivals a maestro's touch, C++ crafts a harmonious balance between high-level abstractions and the nitty-gritty dance steps that command hardware resources, earning its reputation as the virtuoso of control and efficiency.
+It's the Bruce Lee of programming, delivering powerful kicks with precision and finesse.

 ```cpp
 #include <iostream>